dreamineering/business-administration/docs/growth/business-advisors/README.md

 # Business Advisors

-We are happy to provide some ideas on the best use of Gensolve but we are not business consultants.
-If you need help prioritising works efforts to optimise value creation, below is a list of resources you can talk to.
+We are happy to provide ideas on how to apply fundamental business concepts with Gensolve but we are not consultants.

+Below is a list of resources you can talk to about growing your business.
 We are confident that whatever strategy you agree to from working with these professionals will be actionable in Gensolve.

 [[toc]]